 Despite the sizeable reduction in the size of the armed forces since the Soviet period-from 4.3 million troops in 1986 to 1.2 million at present-the Russian military remains formidable in some respects and is by far the largest in the region.
 Because of the deteriorating capabilities of its conventional forces, however, Russia relies increasingly on nuclear forces to maintain its status as a major power.
 There is sharp debate within the Russian armed forces about priorities between conventional versus strategic forces and among operations, readiness, and procurement.
-Russia is trying to increase security cooperation with the other Soviet successor states that belong to the Commonwealth of Independent States (CIS).18 Russia has military facilities on the territory of all the CIS states except Azerbaijan and is seeking to take over or share in responsibility for protecting the external borders of the CIS.
-Resisting this, Georgia, Ukraine, Moldova, and Azerbaijan have shifted their security policies toward a more western, pro-NATO orientation.
-Many observers warn, however, that the August 2008 Russia-Georgia conflict demonstrated that in certain circumstances, Moscow will use military force to reinforce the "lesson" that small countries adjacent to Russia may disregard Moscow's interests and warnings only at their peril.
+Russia is trying to increase security cooperation with the other Soviet successor states that belong to the Commonwealth of Independent States (CIS).
+Russia has military facilities on the territory of all the CIS states (even in Azerbaijan, there is a Russian military contingent at a radar site).
+Attempting to resist, Georgia, Ukraine, Moldova, and Azerbaijan have shifted their security policies toward a more western, pro-NATO orientation.
+The passage of legislation in October 2009 providing for the Federation Council to authorize the use of troops abroad to protect its "peacekeepers" and citizens, and to combat piracy at sea appears to underline that Russia might use military force to reinforce the "lesson" that small countries adjacent to Russia may disregard Moscow's interests and warnings only at their peril.

 The improvement of Russia's economy since 1999, fueled in large part by the cash inflow from sharply rising world oil and gas prices, enabled Russia to reverse the budgetary starvation of the military during the 1990s.
-Defense spending has increased substantially in each of the past few years.
+Defense spending increased substantially in each of the past few years.
 The 2009 proposed defense budget was 1.279 billion rubles (\$38.8 billion), a 25% increase from the previous year.
-If one adds the funds planned for security, border, and defense-related law-enforcement activities; the emergencies ministry; and military pensions to the total defense budget, spending on defense reaches around 1.9 billion rubles (\$57.6 billion).19 Even factoring in purchasing power parity, Russian defense spending still lags far behind current U.S. or former Soviet levels.
-The efficacy of the larger defense budgets is reduced by systemic corruption.
-But Russia is beginning to resume serial production of major weapons systems, albeit at rates very far below Soviet Cold War levels.
-Some high-profile military activities have been resumed, such as large-scale multi-national military exercises, show-the-flag naval deployments to the Mediterranean and the Atlantic, and strategic long-range bomber patrols that approach U.S. and NATO airspace.
+If one adds the funds planned for security, border, and defense-related law-enforcement activities; the emergencies ministry; and military pensions to the total defense budget, spending on defense reaches around 1.9 billion rubles (\$57.6 billion).
+Even factoring in purchasing power parity, Russian defense spending still lags far behind current U.S. or former Soviet levels.
+The efficacy of the larger defense budgets is reduced, however, by systemic corruption.
+Some high-profile military activities have been resumed, such as large-scale multinational military exercises, show-the-flag naval deployments to the Mediterranean and the Atlantic, and strategic long-range bomber patrols that approach U.S. and NATO airspace.